znes/angus-scenarios/documentation/scenario-description.md

 # Background

-The ANGUS scenarios and their have been developed to model a pathway towards 100% renewable energy system in Germany.
-The assessed system aims to adhere with the COP paris agreement, i.e. providing a CO2-neutral energy supply in Germany.
+The ANGUS scenarios and their assumptions have been developed to model a pathway towards 100% renewable energy system in Germany.
+The assessed system aims to adhere with the COP Paris agreement, i.e. providing a CO2-neutral energy supply in Germany.
 The developed scenarios are based on the TYNDP2018, the NEP2019, the e-Highway 100%-RES scenario and the UBA RESCUE scenarios.
-Their main purpuse is to generate storage profiles (power, energy) to assess underground storage technologies with regard to techno-ecnomic indicators.
-Therefore, the shadow prices of the developed techno-economic energy system model play an important role as economic signal for the storage dispatch and the model coupling (s.
-ANGUS Case Studies).
-Hence, high priority is given to sensitivies that have major effect on the storage dispatch and requirements of the future german energy system.
-The german energy system is modelled with greater detail as the neigboring countries due to the regional focus of this country.
+Their main purpose is to generate storage operation profiles (power, energy) to assess underground storage technologies with regard to techno-ecnomic indicators.
+Therefore, the shadow prices of the developed techno-economic energy system model play an important role as economic signal for the storage dispatch and the model coupling (see ANGUS Case Studies).
+Hence, high priority is given to sensitivities that have a major effect on the storage dispatch and requirements of the future German energy system.
+The German energy system is modelled with greater detail as the neigbouring countries due to the regional focus of this study.

 ## Existing Scenarios
-The *Netzentwicklungsplan (NEP)* is developed by the German TSOs to plan transmission grid in Germany.
+The *Netzentwicklungsplan (NEP)* is developed by the German transmission system operator (TSOs) to plan the transmission grid in Germany.
 The NEP is based on a broad public consultation phase to enable high acceptance of planned grid expansion.
 Similarly, the Ten Year Netwok Development Plan